Personal Social Health Education ,Culture, Citizenship and Community and Enterprise & Employability Curriculum Policy

 Our teaching in PSHE and CCC matches the aim of developing a child’s personal, emotional and social development as set out in their Learning Support Plans and IEBP and compliments our SEAL programme.

 At our school we teach PSHE and CCC to all students in Key Stage 2 & 3 and in Key Stage 4 & 5, PSHE and E & E, whatever their ability.
-PSHE , CCC and E & E forms part of the school curriculum policy to provide a broad and balanced education to all students.
+PSHE, CCC and E & E forms part of the school curriculum policy to provide a broad and balanced education to all students.
 Through our PSHE and CCC teaching we provide learning opportunities that enable all pupils to make progress.
 We do this by setting suitable learning challenges and responding to each child’s different needs.
-We enable pupils to have access to the full range of activities involved in learning PSHE and CCC.
+We enable students to have access to the full range of activities involved in learning PSHE and CCC.
 Where children are to participate in activities outside the classroom, we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils.

 Assessment and recording

 Teachers assess the children’s work in PSHE and citizenship both by making informal judgements as they observe them during lessons and by doing formal assessments of their work, measured against the objectives set.
 Students are assessed using Roselyn House School’s 1-9 Level Assessment.
-We have clear expectations of what the pupils will know, understand and be able to do at the end of each key stage and each topic.
+We have clear expectations of what the students will know, understand and be able to do at the end of each key stage and each topic.
 Teachers record the achievements of pupils in PSHE and citizenship in their mark books.
 We report these achievements to parents at the end of each term.

 Monitoring and review